Arrupe Advocacy & Community Building

 The Annual Power and Privilege Conference is organized by third-year Arrupe students.
 It's held each year in the Spring semester, focusing on a specific topic related to Power and Privilege.
 The event's format has included panelist discussions, thought-provoking presentations and other activities.

-Over the course of the year there are several opportunities for Arrupe students to get to know one another and develop friendships.
+Over the course of the year there are several opportunities for Arrupe Social Justice Scholars to get to know one another and develop friendships.
 Events like the first-year retreat, the Arrupe picnic and the annual Christmas party allow students to unwind and build friendships.
 For first-year students, the optional Living Learning Community in Campion Hall allows members of the program to live on the same floor with one another.